-The procedure is based on a graft of units of follicles that move from the donor area of the same individual, to the receptor area called the alopecia area.
+The procedure is based on the graft of units of follicles that move from the donor area of the same individual to the receptor area called the alopecia area.

-The follicles that will be implanted are extracted from the posterior and lateral side of the head, because these areas are not genetically susceptible to the fall caused by the hormones.
+The follicles that will be implanted are extracted from the posterior and lateral sides of the head because these areas are not genetically susceptible to the fall caused by the hormones.

-The follicles obtained in these areas and transplanted to the recipient’s area will be vascularized carrying out their normal growth cycle.
+The follicles obtained in these areas and transplanted to the recipient’s zone will be vascularized, carrying out their normal growth cycle.

 In addition, because grafts are used, scarring in the bed of the thinning areas will facilitate graft incrustation for life.

-Before performing the treatment, the surgeon makes an outline, together with the patient, of the most appropriate design taking into account the degree of alopecia, age and aesthetic characteristics desired by the patient.
+Before performing the treatment, the surgeon outlines, together with the patient, the most appropriate design taking into account the degree of alopecia, age, and aesthetic characteristics desired by the patient.

 This extraction of the tissues is a quick practice and is performed under local anesthesia.